Mailaender/MonoDevelop.StyleCop/README.md

 -----------

 Get the latest addin package from MonoDevelops [addin site](http://addins.monodevelop.com/Project/Index/54) and use MonoDevelops Addin-Manager to install.<br/>
-Additionally you can download the source code and build your own package as it may take a while until the package is available on the above site.
+Additionally you can download the builds from GitHubs [releases site](https://github.com/DarkCloud14/MonoDevelop.StyleCop/releases) or download the source code and build your own package.

 ###Remarks